RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 1. Clone the repository locally, or bring your fork up-to-date with the development branch.
 [Make sure development tooling is installed](#install-tooling).
 1. Open a terminal instance in the repository context and run
     ```
-    $ yarn build:deps
+    $ npm run build:deps
     ```
    This will cycle through ALL basic NPM dependencies, running both unit tests, build and local integration checks.
 If any errors are throw the package update is skipped.
 1. After the updates have completed **YOU MUST VISUALLY CONFIRM** the updates were successful by running both local development start scripts.
    - Visually confirm that local development still functions and can be navigated with...
       ```
-      $ yarn start
+      $ npm start
       ```
    - Visually confirm that proxy development still functions and can be navigated with...
       1. Start VPN, and make sure Docker/Podman is running.
       1. Run
          ```
-         $ yarn start:proxy
+         $ npm run start:proxy
          ```
       > Proxy run is reserved for internal uses, if you do not have access you can skip this part of the process and provide a reviewer note in your pull request
-1. After you've confirmed everything is functioning correctly, check and commit the related changes to `package.json` and `yarn.lock`, then open a pull request towards the development branch.
+1. After you've confirmed everything is functioning correctly, check and commit the related changes to `package.json` and `package-lock.json`, then open a pull request towards the development branch.
 > If any part of the "basic path" process fails you'll need to figure out which NPM is the offender and remove it from the update.
 OR resolve to fix the issue
 > since future updates will be affected by skipping potentially any package update.
-> A `dependency-update-log.txt" file is generated in the root of the repository after each run of `$ yarn build:deps` this should contain a listing of the skipped packages.
+> A `dependency-update-log.txt" file is generated in the root of the repository after each run of `$ npm run build:deps` this should contain a listing of the skipped packages.

 ##### Core NPM updates
 1. Clone the repository locally, or bring your fork up-to-date with the development branch.
 [Make sure development tooling is installed](#install-tooling).
 1. Open a terminal instance in the repository context and run
     ```
-    $ yarn build:deps-core
+    $ npm run build:deps-core
     ```
    This will cycle through ALL core NPM dependencies, running both unit tests, build and local integration checks.
 If any errors are throw the package update is skipped.
 1. After the updates have completed **YOU MUST VISUALLY CONFIRM** the updates were successful by running both local development start scripts.
    - Visually confirm that local development still functions and can be navigated with...
       ```
-      $ yarn start
+      $ npm start
       ```
    - Visually confirm that proxy development still functions and can be navigated with...
       1. Start VPN, and make sure Docker/Podman is running.
       1. Run
          ```
-         $ yarn start:proxy
+         $ npm run start:proxy
          ```
       > Proxy run is reserved for internal uses, if you do not have access you can skip this part of the process and provide a reviewer note in your pull request
-1. After you've confirmed everything is functioning correctly, check and commit the related changes to `package.json` and `yarn.lock`, then open a pull request towards the development branch.
+1. After you've confirmed everything is functioning correctly, check and commit the related changes to `package.json` and `package-lock.json`, then open a pull request towards the development branch.
 > If any part of the "core path" process fails you'll need to figure out which NPM is the offender and remove it from the update.
 OR resolve to fix the issue
 > since future updates will be affected by skipping potentially any package update.
-> A `dependency-update-log.txt" file is generated in the root of the repository after each run of `$ yarn build:deps-core` this should contain a listing of the skipped packages.
+> A `dependency-update-log.txt" file is generated in the root of the repository after each run of `$ npm run build:deps-core` this should contain a listing of the skipped packages.

 ##### Manual NPM updates
 This is the slowest part of package updates.
 If any packages are skipped during the "basic" and "core" automation runs.
 Those packages will need to be updated manually.